Complex behaviours are a common problem for those living with mental health disorders and dementia.

-At Smithy Bridge Court our multidisciplinary team of GPs, nurses, psychiatrists, psychologists, and occupational therapists work holistically with our ladies and gentlemen, delivering clinical services to help keep them calm and safe in our environment.
+At Smithy Bridge Court, our multidisciplinary team of GPs, nurses, psychiatrists, psychologists, and occupational therapists work holistically with our ladies and gentlemen, delivering clinical services to help keep them calm and safe in our environment.

-We prefer to use non-physical and non-pharmacological methods to de-escalate episodes of challenging behaviour in our ladies and gentlemen, as we feel this reduces the number of issues and helps to improve their quality of life.
+We prefer to use non-physical and non-pharmacological methods to de-escalate episodes of complex behaviour in our ladies and gentlemen, as we feel this reduces the number of issues and helps to improve their quality of life.

-- Throwing things
+- Throwing objects

-- Angry and aggravated moods
+- Angry and upset moods

-Aggression may arise from changes in the brain or general health, including physical pain.
+Anger may arise from changes in the brain or general health, including physical pain.
 Communication issues and other environmental factors can also be triggers.

-Medical conditions can cause aggressive behaviour include:
+Medical conditions can cause angry behaviour include: